VAD in Practice: A Leadership-Development Training & Certification Organization

 What this scenario demonstrates

-The training franchise is an unusually clarifying example because its visitor types are unusually divergent.
-A typical B2B SaaS site might have 80 percent of visitors in one persona; a franchise site routinely sees three or four with near-zero behavioral overlap.
+This kind of organization is an unusually clarifying example because its visitor types are unusually divergent.
+A typical B2B SaaS site might have 80 percent of visitors in one persona; a site serving buyers, individual learners, and aspiring facilitators routinely sees three or four audiences with near-zero behavioral overlap.
 If VAD can serve all three well, simpler cases get easier as a matter of course.

 The patterns at work here are not exotic.
 Intent inference, dynamic composition, and a privacy-respecting context layer cover most of the lift.
 None of them require AI breakthroughs; they require treating intelligence as architecture rather than as a personalization widget bolted onto a CMS.